gustavo-depaula/stalin-sort/CONTRIBUTING.md

 For the purpuses of this repo, we defined some rules that your code must to follow, this rules are listed bellow:
 1. Your file **must** be named **stalin-sort**.
 All the other files of the same language must be at its title the implementation expecificaiton.
 For example the C++ folder have the *stalin-sort.cpp* and the *stalin-sort-compile-time.cpp* that runs at compile time, just as said at its name.
 2. Your file **must** have only **ONE** function called Stalin Sort, for pattern matters it can be named according to the language case, so if it's PascalCase the function name is StalinSort, if it's camelCase the function name is stalinSort and so on.
 Take note that the language case must be followed through all code.
-Don't put the main function, or any kind of tests at the file.
 3. For this repo, we're implementing the ordering of **INTEGERS**, so case the language that you're implementing is static typed have it in mind.
 4. This rules are flexible case the language has some particularity like brainf*ck.
 So if the language can't follow one of this rules make it clear at the PR and we'll analyze each particularity.